The Seeds of Inspiration

 In recent years, he has worked directly with the Vatican to create more sculptures that highlight spiritual concerns in our modern day.

-Tim’s Jesus The Homeless became somewhat ‘viral’ due to Tim’s certainty that bringing Jesus down off the cross and into a relatable human context would allow people to feel a greater closeness with and accessibility to Christ.
+The Homeless Jesus, which is one of his most famous works, brings Jesus down off the cross and into a relatable human context that would allow people to feel a greater closeness with Christ.

 The “Angels Unawares” bronze sculpture – the first sculpture to be installed in St. Peter’s Square in centuries – highlights the modern day migrant.
 As his inspiration for this piece, Tim used the Bible verse Hebrew 13:2: “Be welcoming to strangers for many have entertained angels unawares”.